Everything you need to know about Seville’s Feria de Abril

 Part of the flair of the Feria is the Paseo de Caballos or horses and carriages that come and go.
 The horse carriages are beautifully decorated and even the horses have flowers in their hair.
 They make quite a postcard picture and are all part of the spectacle.

 If you’re interested in the bullfighting, you will need to buy tickets.
-Bullfighting has been part of the Feria since the beginning, but if you’re not interested you won’t even notice it as it takes place outside of the showgrounds at the Plaza de Toros.
+Bullfighting has been part of the Feria since the beginning and takes place outside of the showgrounds at Seville’s Plaza de Toros.
 Bullfights are held every day of the Feria.

-Known as La Calle del Infierno or ‘Hell Street’, this part of the Feria has all the attractions you’d see at any typical fair.
-Think Ferris wheel, rollercoasters, sideshows and fairy floss.
+Known as La Calle del Infierno (Hell Street) this part of the Feria has all the attractions you’d see at any typical fair.
+Think Ferris wheel, rollercoasters and sideshows.
 If you’re visiting the Feria with kids you will probably want to take them to La Calle del Infierno, which actually occupies quite a significant part of the showgrounds.

 Food and drink

-The Feria isn’t exactly a culinary event, but food is all part of the experience.
-Tents offer typical Spanish tapas.
-Expect to pay a little more than you would elsewhere.
+Hungry?
+Tents at the Feria offer typical Spanish tapas.
+(You can expect to pay a little more than you would elsewhere.)

-Traditionally the first day of the Feria is celebrated by tent owners and their families with a special dinner of pescaíto frito or fried fish.
+Traditionally the first day of the Feria is celebrated by tent owners and their families with a special dinner of pescaíto frito (fried fish).
 You will see it served throughout the Feria as well as other typical Andalusian tapas: jamón, cheese, montadito sandwiches and so on.

-Outside the tents you can also purchase typical fairground foods: fairy-floss (or cotton candy), donuts and churros.
+Outside the tents you can also purchase typical fairground foods: fairy-floss or cotton candy, donuts and of course, churros.

 At the bars inside the casetas you can indulge in a rebujito.
 This is the typical drink of the Feria and is a delicious mix of manzanilla sherry and lemonade.
 Make sure you have some food in your stomach before you drink too many!
-You can also buy beer, soft-drinks and some spirits.
+You can also buy beer and soft-drinks as well as some spirits.

 Music and dancing